-A pixel value which indexes the widget's colormap to highlight derive the color that will be used to draw the scale lines on the graph.
-When the graph reaches the right edge of the window jumpScroll it must be scrolled to the left.
-This resource specifies the number of pixels it will jump.
-Smooth scrolling can be achieved by setting this resource to 1. minScale The minimum scale for the graph.
-The number of divisions on the graph will always be greater than or equal to this value.
-The number of seconds between graph updates.
-Each update update is represented on the graph as a 1 pixel wide line.
+pointerColor A pixel value which indexes the widget's colormap to derive the forepointerColorBackground A pixel value which indexes the widget's colormap to derive the screen The screen on which this widget is displayed.
+This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is update The number of seconds between graph updates.
+Each update is represented on the graph as a 1 pixel wide line.
 Every update seconds the getValue procedure will be used to get a new graph point, and this point will be added to the right end of the StripChart.